Determining cancer cells division strategy: Results

-To allow for a comparison, we aimed at modeling the growth and division dynamics of a population of cells growing in controlled environment.
-We assume that each cell of the population is thus characterized by a size, $s$, which changes in time as the cell grows and divides and by its generation, $g$.
-So that if we monitor the population at different times, we can follow the evolution of the size distribution, eventually stratified by generation.
-Since from each mother cell two daughters are generated, at each duplication the marked compounds split in the two daughters with a certain ratio, that is affected by division noise.
+To allow for a comparison, we aimed at modeling the growth and division dynamics of a population of cells growing in a controlled environment.
+We assumed that each cell of the population is thus characterized by a size, $s$, which changes in time as the cell grows and divides and by its generation, $g$.

 Referring to $n_g(s(t),t)$ as the number of cells in the population having size $s$ at time $t$ and having divided $g$ times, this number will evolve in time according to:

 where $g(s)$ and $\gamma(s)$ are the size-dependent growth and division rate, respectively, and $\phi(x|py)$ quantifies the probability that a daughter cell inherits a fraction p of mother cell size y.
 See Appendix~\ref{app:PBE} for the derivation of Eq.~\ref{eq:PBE}.